 There are many kinds of LHOs.
-Collecting may be their main responsibility or they may have a much wider mission.
-But don't overlook these possible sources of information.
+Collecting may be their main responsibility, or they may have a much wider mission.
+But don't overlook any of these possible sources of information.

-Museums and Historical Societies: Most states have a state historical society and/or a state museum.
-In some cases, these are publicly funded organizations, in others they are privately run.
-Some states have both.
+- Museums and Historical Societies: Most states have a state historical society and/or a state museum.
+In some cases, these are publicly funded organizations, in others they are privately run; some states have both.
 Use Wikipedia's List of State Historical Societies and Museums to find them.
 Wikipedia also maintains a List of Museums in the U.S., organized by state.
 Some have a large staff, exhibitions, and collections, while others may be volunteer-run or have a specific focus.
-Most will be able to detail what their collections contain and help you identify possible topics, next steps, or other organizations to work with.
+Most will be able to detail what their collections contain, and help you identify possible topics, next steps, or other organizations to work with.
 What to look for:

 - Old phone books and city directories

 - Advertisements

 - City planning documents

 - High school yearbooks

 - Photographs

 - Model buildings or streets

 - Objects

-Preservation Organizations: States and tribal nations are legally mandated to have an Office of Historic Preservation.
+- Preservation Organizations: States and tribal nations are legally mandated to have an Office of Historic Preservation.
 Preservation Directory can help you find those by state.
 The National Trust for Historic Preservation may also have resources about sites near you.
 What to look for:

-- Historic structures reports
+- Historic Structures Reports

-- Site surveys
+- Site Surveys

-- Cultural resource maps
+- Cultural Resource Maps

-- Nominations for landmark status for buildings, sites, districts, structures, and objects

-- National Historic Landmarks Program (U.S. National Park Service) (nps.gov)

-Local Libraries: Libraries often have local history resources.
-Many keep collections of local newspapers, periodicals, annuals, reports, directories, and magazines.
+- Nominations for landmark status for buildings, sites, districts, structures, and objects - National Historic Landmarks Program (U.S. National Park Service) (nps.gov) - Local Libraries: Libraries often have significant local history resources.
+Many keep large collections of local newspapers, periodicals, annuals, reports, directories, and magazines that relate to your research.
 Newspapers are often on microfilm.
-Arrange a student visit to learn how to operate microfilm machines, and ask reference librarians to help students find relevant content.

-National History Day Affiliates: The student program National History Day has research affiliates in most states.
-Use the drop-down menu at the link to discover state affiliates and contact people who can help students find resources.

-Court Records Repositories: Many housing issues intersect with court cases and the long legal fight for civil rights.
+Arrange a student visit to learn how to operate microfilm machines, and ask the help of the reference librarians to find relevant content. - National History Day Affiliates: The student program National History Day has research affiliates in most states.
+Use the dropdown menu at the link to discover state affiliates and contact people who can help students find resources. - Court Records Repositories: Many housing issues intersect with court cases and the long legal fight for civil rights.
 Local and county courts may contain relevant records.
-FamilySearch publishes a useful guide to finding local court records.

-Community Organizations: Many community organizations maintain their own history, archives, and exhibits that they might be willing to share.
+FamilySearch publishes a useful guide to finding local court records. - Community Organizations: Many community organizations maintain their own history archives and exhibits and might be willing to share.
 Think about what kinds of groups might have content related to your research question.
-Fraternal and mutual aid organizations, houses of worship, cultural societies, neighborhood associations, sports leagues, parent-teacher groups, hobby and interest groups-all of these might be resources of archival content as well as sources of introduction to people who may have personal knowledge and oral histories important to your project.
+Fraternal and mutual aid organizations, houses of worship, cultural societies, neighborhood associations, sports leagues, parent-teacher groups, hobby and interest groups all these might be resources of archival content as well as introducing you to people who may have personal knowledge and oral history important to your project.

-Assign students to learn all they can about local history resources by using the LOCAL HISTORY INVENTORY WORKSHEET.
-Students may work with a media specialist, use directories, or search online sources to identify local history sites.
-Ask them to find all the contact information available, describe the LHO's collections, and detail the requirements for research.
-For example, is an appointment needed?
-Are there limits on the number of people who can visit at one time?

-5. Facilitate • variable

-Work with students on the process of identifying and gathering documents and data related to your compelling research question.
-You may want to plan in-person visits to local sites, classroom visits by experts, or library sessions with a media expert.

-6. Analyze • variable
+3. Analyzing Sources

-Guide students in analyzing historical documents.
-Here are some ready-to-use resources on document analysis: National Archives: Document Analysis Worksheets Library of Congress: Observe, Question Reflect - Teachers' Guides and Analysis Tools Facing History: Document Analysis Form
+Once you have amassed resources that speak to your research question, guide students in analyzing historical documents.
+Here are some ready-to-use resources on analysis:

+- National Archives: Document Analysis Worksheets - Library of Congress: Observe, Question Reflect Teachers' Guides and Analysis Tools - Facing History: Document Analysis Form